TratikDixit/Engg1340_Group_Project_GroupNo_120/README.md

 ### In-code documentation
 In-code documentation has been done

-### Any non-standard C/C++ libraries, if any, that are used in your work, and what features/functions in your game are supported by these libraries.
-No non standard libraries are used.

 ## Compilation and execution instructions

 It is very easy to build and compile our game.
 One can use different methods stated below to do so.